Q: What if I miss a class? Can I attend another class to make-up a missed one?

 Q: Is there going to be a recital?

 A: Yes.
 There will be a whole studio recital in May.
-We are looking forward to end of year recital.
+We are looking forward to end of semester recital.
 We will have a "Last Day Of Class Before Christmas" Christmas dance where the parents can watch the dance but we feel that trying to get a full recital for Christmas may be too big a bite for the first year. (check calendar of events for dates) And then the full recital will be at the end of the year in May.
 This will be a full recital dance with costume.
 We are planning on hosting the recital at Reverence Dance Academy and provide adequate seating for family of students.
 If the number of students and associated families are too much for our studio to hold, we will attempt to locate and secure a different location for the recital.
 It is our goal to keep the level of training highly professional, while maintaining a relaxed, non stressful and inexpensive format.
 We are planning on simplistic, yet pretty tutus for the girl's recitals which should remain only a fraction ofthe normal expense of a costume.
 And for boys who may be in the recital, black pants, white dress shirt and a little bow tie should be expected.
 If the recital is recorded,DVD's will be created, and we hope to make them available for purchase.

 Q: What if class is cancelled due to weather or other circumstances?

 Q: How do we know if class is cancelled due to weather?

 A: If Rockford, Northview or Grand Rapids Public Schools are closed, Class will be cancelled.
 If the afternoon becomes much more clement, we may offer an afternoon class on the same day.
 This alternative time will be offered via email.

 Q: Is pointe class dangerous, I heard there must be several days per week to be safe?